Tourist Attractions & Monuments Rwanda

 Main events

-The celebrations are mainly related to the events of 1994.
+Celebrations focus mainly on the events of 1994.
 Independence Day, on July1, is celebrated less than Liberation Day, on July 4, or Heroes' Day, on February1.
 The week of April 7 is devoted to various commemorations throughout the country, which then lives in slow motion.
-It is a week of national mourning.
-The Christian holidays of Christmas (December 25) and the Assumption (August 15) are public holidays, as are Muslim holidays such as Eid al-Fitr and Eid al-Kebir.
-A great festive moment is the Kwita Izina, the naming ceremony of baby gorillas in early September, in the Volcanoes Park.
-On the sports front, the Kigali Marathon in June, the Tour du Rwanda (cycling) in November and the Rwandan Epic (mountain biking) are worth mentioning.
-The cultural festivals Kigali Up in August (music) and the Rwanda Film Festival (cinema) are also very popular.
+This is a week of national mourning.
+The Christian festivals of Christmas (December 25) and the Assumption (August 15) are public holidays, as are Muslim festivals such as Eid el-Fitr and Eid el-Kebir.
+A major festive event is Kwita Izina, the naming ceremony for baby gorillas in Volcanoes Park in early September.
+Sporting highlights include the Kigali marathon in June, the Tour du Rwanda (cycling) in February and the Rwandan Epic (mountain biking) at the end of the year.

 Guided tours